 Mowing the lawn too short or too often during times of drought can have devastating consequences.
 At the worst, the dormant grass will become worn, injured and unable to recover once the rain and cooler temperatures return.
 Keeping the lawn high will retain important photosynthetic leaf material and aid in moisture retention.

 Some grasses are drought tolerant by nature, thriving in conditions most grasses could never handle.
 These drought-tolerant traits can also be isolated and retained during breeding, resulting in unique cultivars of grass which are attractive lawn grasses while being drought tolerant.
 Traditionally, drought-tolerant grasses have not been typical lawn grasses but new cultivars, especially fescue species, are both drought resistant and adequate as a lawn.

 Downsizing the Lawn

 Many areas of the country have experienced major droughts and water shortages resulting in bans, restrictions, and a cultural shift towards water conservation.
 In some cases where water is scarce and a large lawn is no longer practical, it makes sense to downsize.
 If a lawn is still desired for children or pets or even aesthetics there's no need to eliminate it completely, just make the area smaller and easier to manage.

-Artificial grass kind of flies in the face of everything I believe in, but still, I understand it and see it's usefulness in certain applications.
+Artificial grass isn't everyone's aesthetic preference, but in some cases, it's the most practical option.
 Desert environments undergoing water restrictions hardly merit an argument for a lawn and a little patch of artificial turf can be all that is needed for a pet or sitting area.
 Maintenance is easy and many varieties of artificial turf get very close to looking like the real thing.